BartAlcorn/dotfiles/README.md

-# odt-team-dotfiles
+# dotfiles

-## a Set of common zsh aliases and functions for convenience and consistency
+Personal dotfiles for easier migration of dev step up.

-## Installtion
+## Installation

 In iTerm2:

 `cd $home`

-`git clone git@github.com:turnercode/odt-team-dotfiles.git`
+`git clone git@github.com:turnercode/BartAlcorn/dotfiles.git`

 In your .zshrc file, also located in your \$HOME directory, add the following: